DjangoGirls/tutorial/css/README.md

 ### Configure static files in Django

 First, we need to create a folder to store our static files in.
-Go ahead and create a folder called `static` inside your `mysite` folder.
+Go ahead and create a folder called `static` inside your (parent) `mysite` folder.

     mysite
         └───static